CS3733-C23-Team-B/CS3733-C23-Team-B-Prototype-1/README.md

 ## Back-End
-<li>integration into front end user interface (in the Database page of the application)
+<li>Integration into front end user interface (in the Database page of the application)
 <li>JDBC program that includes an ORM
 <li>User authentication and authorization (in-progress)
 <li>Ability to interact with and manipulate Nodes in real-time